DollaR84/weekday/weekday/doc/en/readme.md

 * NVDA+W: switches the signal period time (60, 30, 15, 0) minutes.
 Default 0 - signal disabled;

 ##List of changes:
+###Version 0.5.5
+* added pronunciation of the holiday on the current day if there is one;
+* added pronunciation of historical fact on the current day;

 ###Version 0.5.2
 * added saving settings;